shamrock tiny dots pattern

-The free membership printable this week is Flower Match and Clip for visual discrimination and fine motor development.
-I printed two copies on cardstock paper ... cut them out and laminated them.
+The free membership printable this week is Learning Friends Number Sliders for number recognition and fine motor development.
+I printed the patterns on cardstock paper ... cut them out and then laminated them.

-You can grab the patterns below for free until Sunday May 13th ... after that date they will only be available in the member's section which is also where I have added Flower Letter Tracing.
+You can grab the patterns below for free until Sunday March 3rd ... after that date they will only be available in the member's section which is also where I have added Learning Friends Alphabet Sliders.

-Here are May's number tracing calendars along and other May items including daily reports and calendar numbers.
+Here are March's number tracing calendars along and other March items including daily reports and calendar numbers.

 number tracing calendar